 • Mortgage interest is tax-deductible

-• Can borrow from equity when necessary
+• Can borrow from equity

 • Invest for retirement